Learn how to write high-quality

 What is your guarantee/refund policy?

 It’s really important to me that everyone who signs up for Introduction To Health Writing gets the most out of their course.
 I want you to be satisfied that the course content is exactly as described on this page, and I very much care about providing a quality, valuable course for all students.
-If you are not happy with the course content after the first week, I encourage you to let me know so we can discuss your concerns together.
+If you are not happy with the course content after the first lesson has been released, I encourage you to let me know so we can discuss your concerns together.
 If we can’t come to an agreement, you may be eligible for a refund (less $80 administration fee).
-This guarantee is valid for 10 days after your course commencement date and all refunds are discretionary as determined by me.
-(Please note: refunds do not apply if you simply change your mind.)
+This guarantee is valid for 5 days after your course commencement date and all refunds are discretionary as determined by me.
+(Please note: Refunds do not apply if you simply change your mind.)

 How do I sign up and access the course?